processism/processism.github.io/scale-invariance.md

 Understanding scale-invariance helps us:

 ### In Problem-Solving
-- Look for patterns at different scales
-- Apply solutions from one domain to another
-- Recognize when systems will show similar behavior
+Look for patterns at different scales.
+Apply solutions from one domain to another.
+Recognize when systems will show similar behavior.

 ### In Design
-- Create robust systems using hierarchical patterns
-- Build fractally (simple rules, complex results)
-- Design for emergence rather than control
+Create robust systems using hierarchical patterns.
+Build fractally with simple rules creating complex results.
+Design for emergence rather than control.

 ### In Analysis
-- Zoom in and out to see different aspects
-- Look for self-similar patterns in data
-- Expect similar dynamics at different scales
+Zoom in and out to see different aspects.
+Look for self-similar patterns in data.
+Expect similar dynamics at different scales.

 ## Scale-Invariance and Complexity